DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-20-adding-primary-navigation-to-the-service.md

 We recently added [primary navigation to the Publish teacher training courses service](/publish-teacher-training-courses/adding-primary-navigation-to-the-service/).
 We decided to do the same for the support website.

+We wanted to make sure that the navigation was:

+- clear - removes any doubt about what the section contains
+- simple - uses plain English and familiar words
+- obvious - avoided overlap between items, for example, users within the scope of an organisation and users in general
+- consistent - available throughout the service

 ## What we changed

 We have: